How to choose a digital magazine platform

 Planning to take a print magazine digital?
 Getting ready to launch completely new digital content?
 If so, you'll need to choose a digital magazine platform to create and host your content.

-Your digital magazine platform will help you to create a beautifully produced reading experience that will keep the attention of your audience.
+Your digital magazine platform will help you to create a beautiful reading experience that will keep the attention of your audience.
 In this round-up of the formats and features available, we explain how to get the readership you want — while creating a publication to be proud of.

 What do the BBC, Tripadvisor, and the University of Cambridge have in common?